openstax/cookbook/README.md

 There's a top-level `bake` Bash script that calls the right scripts in the `books` folder based on the book slug.
 E.g. if you call `./bake -b chemistry2e -i in.xhtml -o out.xhtml` this script will turn around and call `./books/chemistry2e/bake --input in.xhtml --output out.xhtml`.
 Every time we add a new recipe, we'll need to update this top-level bake script so it knows how to call it.
 This is also why the names of the scripts inside `/books` don't really matter, because the top-level `bake` script knows the names of the lower-level scripts.

+## The `bake_legacy` script

+This script can be used to build a book using legacy baking (e.g. `cnx-easybake`) given an old style CSS recipe file (an example of how to run this script with Docker can be found below).

+## The `bake_root` script

+This script can be used if you don't want to invoke `bake` (kitchen baking) or `bake_legacy` (`cnx-easybake` baking) directly, and instead want to use a single script that will adopt the appropriate process for the given book.
+When kitchen support is added for a book, this script should be updated accordingly (it will fallback to legacy baking for all unknown books).
+Also, this is the script that will be utilized by build pipelines (e.g. CORGI, web hosting, etc.), so it controls when a book is ready to switchover from legacy to kitchen baking in those environments.

 ## Docker

 Development and execution can be done using Docker.